stefanos1316/Rosetta_Code_Research_MSR/README.md

 # Description
-This reposotory was build for research purpose.
+This reposotory was build for research purpose on Energy-Delay-Product.
 Our aim is to compare the energy consumption of different tasks writtern in a variety of programming languages.
 In order to achieve our aim we used a dataset publicly available from [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code).
 We found all the collected tasks implemented in different langauges from a [Git repo](https://github.com/acmeism/RosettaCodeData).